arighi/virtme-ng/README.md

 stored in a JSON format.
 It is possible to add custom git repositories by changing this file.

-Repositories are identified by name (specified with the option --release / -r).

-When a release (git repository) is specified virtme-ng takes care of adding the remote branch to the local current git repository.
-When a remote build host is used (--build-host) the target branch is force pushed to the remote host inside the ~/.virtme-ng folder.
+When a remote build host is used (--build-host) the target branch is force pushed to the remote host inside the ~/.virtme folder.

 Then a minimal custom .config is generated using (a custom version of) virtme-configkernel.